MSc in Molecular Medicine

 The more fluent you are in English, the more you will benefit from the course.
 The course is taught by lecturers entirely in English.
 Every year a small minority of students has difficulty with the course and are not able to realise their full potential because their understanding of English is not good enough.

 We will only make unconditional offers to applicants for the non-clinical pathways with an IELTS score (or equivalent) of 6.5 or greater, including a score of at least 6.5 in Listening.
 Students applying for the Clinical Applications pathway will need an IELTS score of 7.

 Students with inadequate English skills almost always find the course very difficult.
 Please make sure that your understanding of spoken English and your ability to read and write English is as good as possible before you arrive.

 For Home Students

-At least a 2:2 degree with a substantial element of human or animal biology.
+For science graduates, a 2:1 degree or better with a substantial element of human or animal biology.
+In exceptional circumstances, we will consider students with 2:2 degrees who should also contact the Admissions Tutor directly with an explanation of their case.
 We also welcome medical graduates, post-3rd year intercalating medical students and graduates in other scientific subjects such as biotechnology.